Abd208/TPM-Meterals.mdi/Questions.md

 ## Cross-Functional Collaboration and Contributions
 - Beyond your immediate responsibilities, could you elaborate on any contributions you've made to foster cross-functional collaboration within the organization?
 - How do you actively encourage knowledge sharing and collaboration among different teams?

----

-*Note: This Markdown file contains a sample professional question for a Technical Program Manager (TPM) role interview.
-You can use this format as a reference to create similar documents.*